 You are committed to revamping your company’s training and have decided to work on your eLearning courses.
 Early on, you find yourself getting bogged down and lost as you work through course development, and you wonder if eLearning is really the way to go.
-After all, you could have just fired up the PC and made some quick edits to the old PowerPoints and training manuals.
+After all, you could have just fired up the PC and made some quick edits to the old PowerPoints.
 Turns out, though, that faster is not always better.
 Once you have decided that eLearning is the best fit for you, here’s how to streamline your development process to develop your courses more efficiently.

 How long does it take to create one hour of learning?

 Entire fields of study are dedicated to answering this question.
 In 2017, Dr. Karl Kapp and Robyn Defelice took a third pass at this, looking at data from studies in both 2003 and 2009 before comparing the average time to develop an hour of learning.
 Their results were published by ATD here.

 What they found was this: although eLearning course development is getting more efficient, developing a quality learning experiences takes time.

 For the purposes of this study, the researchers looked at eLearning that was self-paced and asynchronous (learners could access it at any time).
 Four levels of eLearning were studied.

 - Level 1 (passive): Learner simply receives the information

 - Level 2 (limited interactivity): Learner gets minimal response to cues, mostly through multiple choice questions or simple interactions